 Concealed carry purses have an actual holster built in, so the flotsam and jetsam that can hide your gun, hinder your draw, or render your piece useless are kept away.

-The firearm is properly safe.
+The firearm is kept safe properly.
 And it’s always in the same place and position.
 Also, these bags are, almost always, designed to be carried over the shoulder.
 Or even across the chest.
 And for good reason.
 With the bag over the shoulder, you can simply slip your hand into it and around the butt of your pistol.
 In effect, you are now walking down the street with a gun in your hand!
 And nary a soul will suspect it.

 Examples of the Concealed Carry Purse In Action

 If you are a victim of a purse snatching, imagine the surprise on the scumbag’s face when he grabs your purse, only to reveal your pistol!
-Rut roh!
+Uh oh!

 Of course, you can’t shoot a purse snatcher.
 But, should he have other, additional bad intentions, he’ll quickly forget about them when he sees an armed woman.
 You may lose your purse, but not your gun.
 Or your life!

 - TOP-GRAIN FAUX LEATHER – Wrapped handles and laced tabs with tassels / embellished with a subtle touch of silver-tone studs / quality silver-tone hardware / Dimensions: 12" W x 10" H x 6.5" D

 - SPACIOUS INTERIOR - Top zip closure / fully lined 100% satin interior features two open slip pockets and a large zippered privacy pocket / interior lanyard with swivel snap for keys